syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Calendar-Events.md

 I> Inline event support can be toggled on / off with `ShowInlineEvents` property.

+## InlineViewMode

+You can handle the `SfCalendar` month view appointment display by using `InlineViewMode` property of calendar.
+By default `InlineViewMode` is set as `Inline`. using the `InlineViewMode` you can set the month view appointments display as follows.

+* Inline - The Appointments will display on specific date.

+* AgendaView - The Appointments will display bottom of the calendar.

+## MaximumEventIndicatorCount:

+You can customize the number of appointment indicators displayed in month cell using MaximumEventIndicatorCount property of SfCalendar, by default MaximumEventIndicatorCount is 5.

 {% tabs %}
 {% highlight xaml %}
 <?xml version="1.0" encoding="utf-8"?>